acaloiaro/caddy-incus-upstreams/README.md

 The plugin responds to the following Incus events:

+* `api.EventLifecycleInstanceCreated`
+* `api.EventLifecycleInstanceRestarted`
+* `api.EventLifecycleInstanceResumed`
 * `api.EventLifecycleInstanceStarted`
-* `api.EventLifecycleInstanceRestarted`

-It currently *only* retrieves the ipv4 addresses of the instances.
+It currently *only* matches against the upstream ipv4 addresses of instances.

 ## Hackin'